 Under the ESPP, eligible employees can purchase the Company's common stock through accumulated payroll deductions at such times as are established by the board of directors or remuneration committee.
 Eligible employees may purchase the Company's common stock at 85% of the lower of the fair market value of the Company's common stock on the first day of the offering period or on the purchase date.
 Eligible employees may contribute up to 15% of their eligible compensation.
 Under the ESPP, a participant may not purchase more than \$25,000 worth of the Company's common stock for each calendar year in which such rights are outstanding.
-During the three months ended September 30, 2022, 131,412 shares were purchased under the ESPP.
+During the six months ended December 31, 2022, 131,412 shares were purchased under the ESPP.

 In accordance with the guidance in ASC 718-50 - Compensation - Stock Compensation, the ability to purchase shares of the Company's common stock at 85% of the lower of the price on the first day of the offering period or the last day of the offering period (i.e. the purchase date) represents an option and, therefore, the ESPP is a compensatory plan under this guidance.
 Accordingly, share-based compensation expense is determined based on the option's grant-date fair value as estimated by applying the Black Scholes option-pricing model and is recognized over the withholding period.
-The Company recognized share-based compensation expense of \$0.02 million three months ended September 30, 2022, and \$0.02 million during the three months ended September 30, 2021, related to the ESPP.
+The Company recognized share-based compensation expense of \$0.02 million and \$0.05 million three and six months ended December 31, 2022, respectively, and \$0.02 million and \$0.05 million during the three and six months ended December 31, 2021, respectively, related to the ESPP.